 - Muscle relaxants

-Folic acid supplements and proper prenatal care may reduce the risk of spinal defects during pregnancy.
+Folic acid supplements and proper prenatal care lower the risk of this problem during pregnancy.

 American Association of Neurological Surgeons